luojunwei/SLR/README.md

 ```
     First, Please build and install BWA, Samtools and Bamtools.
     And add enviroment vairable "BAMTOOLS_HOME_INCLUDE" which is the path which
-    include two directories "api" and "shared" of bamtools.
+    includes two directories "api" and "shared" of bamtools.
 ```
 3) Installing.
 ```